-You might be looking for something to warm you up throughout the winter season or cool you down during the summer, and herbal teas can be consumed year-round since they’re a delicious, healthy, and immune-boosting beverage regardless of the temperature.
-The health benefits of herbal teas can be enjoyed just the same, regardless of whether you drink them hot or cold, but they vary largely depending on the type of tea you drink.
+You might be looking for something to warm you up throughout the winter season or cool you down during the summer, and herbal teas can be consumed year-round; they’re a delicious, healthy, and immune-boosting beverage regardless of temperature.
+The health benefits of herbal teas can be enjoyed just the same – whether hot or cold.
+However, they vary largely depending on the type of herbal tea you drink.

-Herbal teas – compared to standard teas such as black tea, oolong tea or green tea, are not made from the Camellia sinensis tea plant.
+Herbal teas – compared to standard teas such as black tea, oolong tea or green tea – are not made from the Camellia sinensis tea plant.
 Herbal teas come from a variety of dried herbs, spices, flowers, and fruit.
-This led to a huge variety of options and aromas to choose from when it comes to health benefits and taste.
+So, there is a huge variety of options and aromas to choose from when it comes to health benefits and taste.

 Tea is a very popular choice for individuals who are interested in improving their health in a natural and organic way.
-Herbal teas – or more accurately tisanes – are full of nutrients, minerals, antioxidants, and vitamins that vary depending on the blend, and each has its beneficial properties.
+Herbal teas – or more accurately tisanes – are full of nutrients, minerals, antioxidants, and vitamins that vary depending on the blend, and each has its own beneficial properties.

-Common health benefits that come with drinking herbal tea include pain reduction, anticancer effects, improvement of body functions, relaxation, rejuvenation, and many more.
-Here is a list of the top health benefits of tea which types of herbal tea you should consume to get them.
-You can also check out the full collection of our best herbal teas right here.
+Common health benefits that come with drinking herbal tea include pain reduction, anticancer effects, detoxification, improvement of body functions, relaxation, rejuvenation, and many more.
+Here is a list of the top health benefits of herbal tea and the types of herbal tea you should consume to get them.
+You can also check out the full collection of our best herbal teas.

-Tea is well known for its soothing and calming effects and has been used for centuries as a healthy beverage or for unwinding after a long day.
-Nowadays, stress and pressure are usually dealt with by taking medication, but the side effects of medications can usually be far worse than the stress itself.
+Tea is well known for its soothing and calming effects, and has been used for centuries as a healthy beverage for unwinding after a long day.
+Nowadays, stress and pressure are usually dealt with by taking chemical medications, but the side effects of such drugs can usually be far worse than the stress itself.

-Instead of medication, think about using herbal tea as a way to rejuvenate, unwind, and relax.
-It’s a safer and more natural alternative that can help with anxiety and stress without adding more chemicals and toxins to your blood.
+Instead of taking medication, consider using herbal tea as a way to rejuvenate, unwind, and relax.
+It’s a safer and more natural alternative and can help with anxiety and stress without adding more chemicals and toxins to your blood.

-The soothing properties of tea can also aid in sleep disorders such as restless sleep or insomnia.
-A lot of people have trouble with going to sleep at night, mostly because they have a sleep disorder or they just can’t simply unwind and shut their brain down at the end of the day.
-Valerian tea has some strong, natural sedative qualities that can help you rest better by inducing a very relaxing, good night’s sleep.
-Keep in mind though, this tea is quite powerful and shouldn’t be used for more than two weeks straight.
+The soothing properties of herbal tea can also aid in sleep disorders such as restless sleep or insomnia.
+A lot of people have trouble going to sleep at night, mostly because they have a sleep disorder or they just can’t unwind and shut their brain down at the end of the day.

-Peppermint tea contains menthol and this is a naturally occurring muscle relaxant.
+Peppermint tea contains menthol which is a naturally occurring muscle relaxant.
 Mint tea can also help stimulate total body relaxation after a long, stressful day.
 Naturally caffeine-free and perfect after-dinner tea with soft and soothing notes.

-Lemon ball tea helps to reduce cortisol, which is a stress hormone, and it also doesn’t cause drowsiness, like some medications used for the same purpose, making it a great choice for a quick reset halfway through your day.
+Lemon balm helps to reduce cortisol, which is a stress hormone, and it also doesn’t cause drowsiness, like some medications used for the same purpose, making it a great choice for a quick reset halfway through your day.
 Tavalon’s Relax herbal tea contains a rich blend of lemon balm, chamomile, peppermint, and rose petals, making it a perfect rejuvenation and relaxation beverage.

 Passionflower tea contains a flavone called chrysin which can help you sleep more peacefully and also reduce anxiety levels.

 Herbal tea benefits are far beyond just bringing peace and tranquility.
-Pretty much everybody knows about the positive effects of tea when it comes to immunity.
+Pretty much everybody knows about the positive effects of herbal tea when it comes to immunity-boosting.
 It’s one of the main reasons why most of us go for a hot cup of tea every time we’re feeling a bit under the weather.
-The medicinal properties of tea mean you can get rid of that cold or flu sooner than you’d normally do and resume your regular, day to day activities.
+The medicinal properties of herbal tea mean you can get rid of that cold or flu sooner than you’d normally do and resume your regular, day to day activities.

-Dandelion Tea is full of antioxidants that help remove toxins and aid the immune system in fighting off infections and.
+Dandelion tea is full of antioxidants that help remove toxins and aid the immune system in fighting off infections.
 It also has some powerful diuretic properties which can help you clear your system and get you back on track and feeling healthy faster.
 Tavalon’s Detox blend contains dandelion roots in addition to peppermint, lemongrass, and tulsi.

 Ginseng tea has been used for centuries around the world and is famous for its immunity-boosting properties.
-Ginseng tea helps the white blood cells in your body to reproduce faster and makes the common cold or flu feel like a distant memory.
+This herbal tea helps the white blood cells in your body to reproduce faster and makes the common cold or flu feel like a distant memory.

-Licorice tea has a very special taste blend of sour, salty, sweet and bitter that isn’t quite a favorite for everybody.
-If you have the stomach for it, Licorice tea has some very strong anti-inflammatory properties that help with sore body aches that come with the flu.
+Licorice tea has a very special taste blend of sour, salty, sweet, and bitter that isn’t quite a favourite for everybody.
+If you have the stomach for it, licorice tea has some very strong anti-inflammatory properties that help with sore body aches that come with the flu.
 To enjoy the health benefits with a milder and more pleasing taste, you can try Tavalon’s Rooibos Bilberry or Focus blends.

 As with the flu or common cold, pain is treated with medication, which can have minor to major side effects.
 Alternatively, many herbal teas have properties that can help reduce the discomfort without having any harmful side effects that come with some pharmaceutical drugs.

-Turmeric tea soothes aches and pains by having anti-inflammatory properties, and it can also help alleviate minor aches and pains that come from workouts or menstrual cramps.
+Turmeric tea relieves aches and pains as it has anti-inflammatory properties.
+It can also help alleviate minor aches and pains that come from workouts or menstrual cramps.

-You can either drink a cup or two of tea when you’re a bit sick and want to benefit from its healthy properties, but if you want to take full advantage of its brain-boosting powers, you’ll want to make a daily habit out of drinking tea.
+You can drink a cup of herbal tea when you’re a bit sick and want to benefit from its healthy properties, but if you want to take full advantage of its brain-boosting powers, you’ll want to make a daily habit out of drinking tea.
 Herbal teas improve brain function by increasing the cerebral blood flow and feeding your brain with nutrients and essential oxygen.

 Ginger root tea can help treat migraines and headaches due to its anti-inflammatory properties.
 This type of herbal tea also helps you focus better and keeps your brain healthy by increasing the blood flow to it.
 Ginger root tea is full of natural oxidants which protect your brain by reducing free radicals.
 If you want to keep a sharp mind and a good attitude, you now know what to do.

 This is another blend of herbal tea chock full of antioxidants that improve brain and nerve cell functions.
-Gingko Biloba tea has also been known to improve memory in young to middle-aged people, and it helps reduce aluminum chloride in the brain which is known to be responsible for neurological diseases such as multiple sclerosis, Alzheimer’s disease, Parkinson’s, and other cognitive impairments.
+Gingko biloba tea has also been known to improve memory in young to middle-aged people, and it helps reduce aluminium chloride in the brain.
+Aluminium chloridewhich is responsible for neurological diseases such as multiple sclerosis, Alzheimer’s disease, Parkinson’s, and other cognitive impairments.

-Polyphenols originate from vegetables and fruits so the more colorful your tea, the more polyphenols it contains and the more health benefits you will enjoy.
+Polyphenols originate from vegetables and fruits, so the more colourful your herbal tea, the more polyphenols it contains and the more health benefits you will enjoy.
 Unfermented teas have higher levels of polyphenols, so try and consider those blends as well.
 Hibiscus tea is a garnet red tea that is very high in minerals and vitamin C and contains polyphenols that are known to help in lowering LDL cholesterol levels, fight bacteria such as E. coli, and prevent cancer and heart disease.

 This type of herbal tea is brewed by steeping tea leaves, from the Rooibos plant, in hot water.
 Rooibos tea contains up to 50 percent more antioxidants compared to green tea, and these can prevent the damaging effects of free radicals.
 One type of antioxidant present in Rooibos tea is aspalathin, which can prevent blood sugar spikes, thus making it a good choice for people with heart diseases or diabetes.

-Drinking herbal tea may have short-term to long-term benefits and it can help you stay healthier in the long run or beat a cold in record time.
-Just don’t go overboard with them and use teas as a replacement for any medication – they should be used to prevent, maintain a healthy lifestyle or complement certain diets.
-Herbal teas come with a variety of health benefits and flavors which can you make considerably happier and healthier.
+Drinking herbal tea may have short-term to long-term health benefits.
+It can help you stay healthier in the long run or beat a cold in record time.
+Just don’t go overboard with them and avoid using teas as a replacement for any medication – they should be used to prevent, maintain a healthy lifestyle or complement certain diets.
+Herbal teas come with a variety of health benefits and flavours which can make you considerably happier and healthier.

 Drinking herbal tea is also a great way to unwind, take some stress off, and enjoy the simple things in life.
-Regardless of the blend, you decide to try, you’re guaranteed to find flavors you’ll love.
+Regardless of the blend you decide to try, you’re guaranteed to find flavours you’ll love.

-All that’s left for you to do is to reward yourself with a soothing, hot cup of tea before getting ready to go to bed or kickstarting your day the right way.
+All that is left for you to do is to reward yourself with a soothing, hot cup of tea before getting ready to go to bed or kickstarting your day the right way.
 Cheers to better health!